rahil627/mind-of-rathewolf/docs/index.md

 i have my own unique thoughts, ideas, concepts.
 Those concepts build up to make my own language, or at least patterns: "a pattern language".
 Anyway, it's worth keeping my own view of the world in tact

-perhaps [this copy](/herro) of my old home-page is a good start to the journey toward my mind..?
+perhaps [this copy](/herro) of my old home-page is a good start to the journey into my mind..?